jxsvoboda/sycek/README.md

 The following code generation options are available:
  * `--lvalue-args` Make function arguments lvalues (addressable/modifiable)
+ * `--int-promotion` Enable integer promotion

 NOTE: By default arguments are rvalues.
 This is just a temporary measure to produce more efficient code (as we do not have copy elimination).

+NOTE: By default, integer promotion is disabled.
+This is just a temporary measure to produce more efficient code (as we do not have integer demotion).

 User service routines
 ---------------------